stewartknapman/shopify-starter/README.md

 npm run build
 ```

+Simple.

-_To do: more detail on how to run the build tasks._
+_To do: more detail on the individual build tasks._

 ## Important Notes

 ### Images

-I don't know what size images you need, you'll have to find the image tags and update the sizes based on your own needs.
+I don't know what image sizes you need, I've included some basic defaults but you'll have to find the image tags and update the sizes based on your own content needs.

 To make them easy to find I've included this comment tag: `{% comment [IMAGE] - update sizes for your own needs %}{% endcomment %}` with each image tag, so all you need to do is search your project for `[IMAGE]`.